 The ad business is our business so we make sure we are always talking to the right people about the things that matter.
 And there are a lot of people to talk to.
 From the advertisers, the media, research companies, and regulatory bodies to the UK Government and all the advertising-related trade bodies in the UK and around the world.
-We make it our business to be sure they know the facts and not the fiction.
-It's easy to see why it's a full time job.

 And we don't just talk.
 We also put our money where our mouth is.